boxplus: a lightweight pop-up window engine

 See the boxplus demo page for an on-line demonstration of some of the features boxplus has to offer.

 Solving common problems

 Usually, boxplus is not used in isolation but as part of a site.
 Page template CSS style sheet files are a common cause of layout problems with boxplus.
 Some agressive templates may apply unusual properties to certain elements globally.
 As HTML elements boxplus uses are inserted below the body element in the HTML DOM tree, boxplus is affected by rules with global scope.
 For example, if a template sets z-index:1 with a global element selector img, it will make all absolutely positioned images cover other absolutely positioned elements, hiding boxplus overlay navigation controls, the enlarge/shrink control as well as thumbnail images inside the pop-up window.
-To remedy the issue, any such global declarations should be reset before boxplus styles would be applied.
-In order to do so, paste the contents of reset.css at the end of your template CSS file. reset.css will clear most unusual style applications but will only affect boxplus due to the local selector scoping #boxplus.
+To remedy the issue, any such global declarations should be reset before boxplus styles would be applied using a Reset stylesheet or CSS reset.
+Such a stylesheet will clear most unusual style applications.

 The following table compares boxplus to other lightweight pop-up window engines.

 |Wide-screen arrangement [*]|